 - Connect Automatically Connect automatically after the router is disconnected.
 To use this option, click the radio button. - Time-based Connecting You can configure the router to make it connect or disconnect based on time.
-Enter the start time in HH:MM for connecting and end time in HH:MM for disconnecting in the Period of Time fields.

-Note: Only when you have set the system time on System Tools -> Time page, will the Time-based Connecting function can take effect.

-Connect Manually - You can configure the router to make it connect or disconnect manually.
-After a specified period of inactivity (Max Idle Time), the router will disconnect your Internet connection, and not be able to re-establish your connection automatically as soon as you attempt to access the Internet again.
+Enter the start time in HH:MM format for connecting and end time in HH:MM format for disconnecting in the Period of Time fields.
+Note: Only when you have configed the system time on System Tools -> Time page, will the Time-based Connecting function can take effect. - Connect Manually You can configure the router to make it connect or disconnect manually.
+After a specified period of inactivity (Max Idle Time), the router will disconnect from the Internet connection, and you will not be able to re-establish your connection automatically as soon as you attempt to access the Internet again.
 To use this option, click the radio button.
 If you want your Internet connection to remain active at all times, enter "0" in the Max Idle Time field.
-Otherwise, enter the number in minutes that you wish to have the Internet connecting last unless a new link is requested.
+Otherwise, enter the number time in minutes that you wish to have the Internet connecting last unless a new link is requested.

-Caution: Sometimes the connection cannot be disconnected although you specify a time to Max Idle Time, since some applications is visiting the Internet continually in the background.
+Caution: Sometimes the connection cannot be disconnected although you specify a time to Max Idle Time, since some applications are visiting the Internet continually in the background.